December 18, 2017

 4. The aphorism is really rather silly when you stop to think about it.
 As Christopher Hitchens once pointed out, “There are all too many things that could kill you, don’t kill you, and then leave you considerably weaker.”
 Nietzsche’s slogan was popularized in late-20th-century America by the movie Conan the Barbarian, directed by war enthusiast and self-described “right-wing extremist” John Milius, and also by Watergate burglar-in-chief G. Gordon Liddy.

-5. ADDENDUM: Two weeks after my essay was posted, this interesting op-ed by Carol Cohn appeared in the New York Times.
+5. ADDENDUM: Two weeks after this essay was posted, an interesting op-ed by Carol Cohn appeared in the New York Times.
 It argued that Trump’s recent boast of having a bigger “Nuclear Button” than Kim Jong-un’s ought to be understood not just as “a trivial, if embarrassing, sideshow” but as a symptom of how widespread stereotypes and insecurities about masculinity “distort the ways we think about international politics” and the deadly arms race.